 You have to count the note holes from the right and left and compare the number with the number of note valves in the chest.
 I usually do it by physical examination -comparing the location of the first note valve to the location of the first note hole on the trackerbar.
 It can also be done by the location of the bellow itself. i.e., top tier, middle tier, bottom tier.
 Then position of the bellow from the breaks in the piano action, i.e. tenor break, and treble break (or tenor, treble, and high treble -if there are four sections in the piano action).
 Removing the valve plate and examining the valve itself is a good idea.
 You might even remove the one next to the bad one to compare the two, and see why one is good and one is bad.
 However, based on what you said about the way the bellow acted when you physically uncovered the note hole in the trackerbar, I'm more inclined to think that there's a leak in the line from the trackerbar to the pouch....

 Hi John, I think I just found my problem - I pulled off the cover to the valves. the problem bellow was on the top row.
-I counted the number of bellows on the top row until I got the the problem bellow.
+I counted the number of bellows on the top row until I got to the problem bellow.
 I then went to the opposite side and counted in the same direction the number of valves.
-I pulled off the valve and found that the leather valve face was loose on hte valve stem.
+I pulled off the valve and found that the leather valve face was loose on the valve stem.
 Because I was not certain if it was supposed to float on the stem I check two more by pulling them off and found that the valve face was snug on the valve stem.
 So I think my next step is to glue the valve face (leather looking washer) back on the valve stem.
 Thoughts?